|Visited in 2001, 2008, 2009,

 is one of the most western Cycladic isles.
 An important boat-line goes from

-Piraeus first to Kýthnos, then to Sérifos, Sífnos and Mílos.
+Piraeus first to Kýthnos, then to Sérifos, Sífnos,

-In addition, there are fairly frequent connections with the harbour of Lávrio, via Kéa; also the Aqua Jewel, the Aqua Spirit and the Artemis take care of connections with Kéa and Lávrio, but also with many other Cycladic islands.
+In addition, there are fairly frequent connections with the harbour of Lávrio, via Kéa; the Artemis also takes care of connections with Kéa and Lávrio, but also with many other Cycladic islands.

 Kýthnos is a rather